 In our most nepotistic article to date, Bob Perfect writes about his best friends’ band.
 That band is Go!
 Go!
 Bronco though so we doubt you’d mind too much.
 Here’s a look back at the last six years of one of the wildest, loudest and most debaucherous bands to have come out of Durban.

 I know this article is late, really late, but it took Go!
 Go!
 Bronco six years to release an album so it seems fitting.
 I have to admit the daunting task of writing about five of my best friends for public viewing got the better of me.
 I over-thought things, imagining the audience interested in reading about Go!
 Go! numbered in the thousands and that the band themselves were cultural icons fitting of an epic epitaph that would be cited for years to come.
-The reality of course is that a couple hundred of you may read and forget this blog post about a group of dudes who started a band in a seaside town on the coast of South Africa, didn’t really “make it” but still deeply impacted the lives of many who came across them.
+The reality of course is that a couple hundred of you may read and forget this blog post about a group of dudes who started a band in a seaside town on the coast of South Africa, didn’t “make it” – like, at all – but still deeply impacted the lives of many who came across them.
 So instead of an epic epitaph with flowery prose, I’ve decided to share a couple of my favourite stories and a couple words about how I remember a friend who has recently given up the ghost.
 Here’s the G!G!B that I knew.

 Let’s go all the way back, to the very first gig.
 Having formed after late night conversations on the infamous Winston couches, the then named Timothylearyisinnocent decided their first show would be at Splashy Fen’s Battle of the Bands.
 Shoot for the stars and you might just land on Splashy’s main stage.
 Armed with a couple of their own songs, a cover of Hit The Road Jack, a sizeable rent-a-crowd, school girl uniforms and Jimmy’s afro, they miraculously convinced the judges that they were the best band in the competition.
 I thought it was Jimmy’s afro but apparently it was the uniforms which cinched the spot on the main stage on Sunday night.
 The judges later regretted when TLII took to the stage on Easter Sunday with their devil’s music but without their school girl uniforms.
 They’re no gimmick band, ya hear?
 They were a serious band that took things seriously.
-Taking things seriously though, saw Jimmy running across the safety railing and launching himself spectacularly into the crowd with his guitar, and knocking a girl out.
+Taking things seriously though, saw Jimmy running across the safety railing and launching himself spectacularly into the crowd with his guitar, subsequently knocking a girl the fuck out.
 The beginning of a very proud G!G!B tradition.
 Both people getting knocked out and inspiring people to launch themselves from any available surface.
 The G!G!B boys made stage diving mandatory over the years and if you wouldn’t, they would.
 Anyone remember the White Room at Uprisings one year where every member of the band except Sheldy (The drummer) was in or on the crowd?

 I’m not sure how long it was after that, but a couple months later they played a friend’s house party which could only be described as a scene out of Kids.
 Children were becoming adults in every cupboard, room, and dark corner.
 I don’t recall any drug use, but we were still young and there was enough booze at the party to convince dudes that making out proved they weren’t gay and that girls should hook up with those same dudes.
 They played on a veranda to about 40 people and somehow they managed to get a slam pit, a circle pit and crowd surfing going.
 Even in their early days, they inspired mayhem.